keymusicman/CurrencyLayer4NET/README.md

 CurrencyLayer4NET is a .NET library that makes it easier to do API calls to [CurrencyLayer.com](https://currencylayer.com).

+# .NET Support
+CurrencyLayer4NET supports .NET 4.6.1 and higher, .NET Core 2.2 and .NET Standard 2.0

+If you need another framework support, please [open a new issue for it](https://github.com/keymusicman/CurrencyLayer4NET/issues/new)

 # Installation
 CurrencyLayer4NET is available on NuGet.
 Use the package manager console in Visual Studio to install it: